kstenschke/doShell/README.md

 ### Communication from browser to runtime system

-For communication from web browsers back to the runtime sytem, the system clipboard and file IO can be used. doShell provides built-in commands for manipulation and import / export of text from/to the clipboard.
+For communication from web browser back to the runtime sytem, the system clipboard and file IO can be used. doShell provides built-in commands for manipulation and import / export of text from/to the clipboard.